-Work Safety & Health Committee meets at least once a quarter and whenever necessary and is composed of: Chief Executive Officer and Executive President; Chief Risk Officer and Vice-President; Chief Operating Officer and Executive Director; Human Resources Division Director; Secretary Committee; Employee Representatives; Labour Medicine Doctor.
+Work Safety & Health Committee meets at least once a quarter and whenever necessary and is composed of: Chief Executive Officer and Executive President; Chief Risk Officer and Vice-President; Chief Operating Officer and Vice-President; Human Resources Division Director; Secretary Committee; Employee Representatives; Labour Medicine Doctor.

-Retail Loans and Retail Cards Approval Committees are appointed by the Bank's Managing Board and have as main attribution decisions on approval or rejection of the credit/card applications according to the approval competencies, considering the special situation/situations existing for each credit request.
+Retail Loans and Retail Cards Committees have as main attribution decisions on approval or rejection of the credit/card applications according to the approval competencies, considering the special situations existing for each credit request.

-These two Committees will meet whenever necessary and have the following structure: Chief Executive Officer and Executive President; Chief Marketing Officer and Vice-President; Chief Retail Credits Officer and Executive Director; Sales Channels Management Division Director; Head of Division - Retail Credits and Cards Division.
+These two Committees will meet whenever necessary and have the following structure: Chief Executive Officer and Executive President; Chief Risk Officer and Vice-President; Chief Marketing Officer and Executive Director; Chief Retail Credits Officer and Executive Director; Chief Retail

+Banking Officer and Executive Director/ Chief Cards Officer and Executive Director; Head of Retail Credits and Cards Division.

-Credit Risk Monitoring Committee for Individuals is appointed by the Bank's Managing Board and ensures:
+Credit Risk Monitoring Committee for Individuals ensures:

-- identification of the factors that could impact the quality of the loans and credit cards portfolio for individuals, highlighting the involved risks, the implications and proposing actions to mitigate the identified, possible or already produced risks, when diagnosed; - monitoring the loans portfolio and the provisions' evolution.
+- identification of the factors that could impact the quality of the loans and credit cards portfolio for individuals, highlighting the involved risks, the implications and proposing actions to mitigate the identified, possible or already produced risks, when diagnosed; - monitoring the portfolio of current, overdue, non-standard or approved with derogation loans and the provisions' evolution.